Karina Donald

 Research Areas

-Trauma & resilience among underserved families
+Trauma & resilience among under-served families

 Select Scholarly/Creative Works & Awards